wgw0/wgw0/README.md

 I am currently working on the aforementioned University Grade Calculator and Predictor WebApp.

 I try to work on projects that people can interact with in a way that gives them some information they feel makes their life easier or more rewarding.
-This is for a few reasons; firstly, who doesn't want their life to be easier.
-Secondly, I believe this is where we find purpose, identifying problems for people and fixing them is the job.

 ## 🌱 Open-Source